CodeAnnX/E-Commerce/README.md

 # E-Commerce
 # Overview
-This E-Commerce Website is a simple and responsive online store where can browse products, add items to their cart, and place orders.
+This E-Commerce is a simple and responsive online store where can browse products, add items to their cart, and place orders.
 It includes features for users login, product search, shopping cart, order tracking, admin product management.
 # Development Methodology
 Approach: Agile Methodology